flybywiresim/simbridge/README.md

 # install all dependencies
 $ npm install

-# watch mode / hot-reloading
+# Build all packages
+npm run build

+# Start Server, to use interfaces you need to build them beforehand
+$ npm run start

+# Wipe dist folder, build all packages and package to exe
+$ npm run build:exec

+# Package to exe
-$ npm run start:dev
+$ npm run install
 ```

 ## Documentation
-Start the server and direct to `localhost:3838/local-api`
+Start the server and direct to `localhost:3838/api` for API documentation